ItaloPereira/month-dictionary/README.md

 console.log(monthDictionary()) // No arguments
 // Returns all the months in english

-console.log(monthDictionary('pt-br')) // Language abreviation as argument
+console.log(monthDictionary('pt-br')) // Language abbreviation as argument
 // Returns all the months in portuguese

 console.log(monthDictionary(6)) // Numbers as arguments